themohitnair/yage/README.md

 # yage

-A confluence of APIs related to drugs, effects on humans, legal status in the United States, and permissible limits of consumption.
+An application that facilitates confluence of APIs related to drugs, effects on humans, legal status in the United States, and permissible limits of consumption.